eigerco/polka-storage-book/src/pallets/storage-provider.md

 - `InvalidUnsealedCidForSector` - This error is emitted when the declared unsealed_cid for pre_commit is different from the one calculated by the system.
 - `FaultDeclarationTooLate` - A fault declaration was submitted after the fault declaration cutoff.
 The fault declaration can be submitted after the upcoming deadline is closed.
 - `FaultRecoveryTooLate` - A fault recovery was submitted after the fault recovery cutoff.
 The fault recovery can be submitted after the upcoming deadline is closed.
 - `DeadlineError` - An error was encountered in the deadline module.
-If you encounter this error, please report an issue, as this is a programmer error.
+Please report an issue to the developers.
 - `PartitionError` - An error was encountered in the partition module.
-If you encounter this error, please report an issue, as this is a programmer error.
+Please report an issue to the developers.
 - `StorageProviderError` - An error was encountered in the storage provider module.
-If you encounter this error, please report an issue, as this is a programmer error.
+Please report an issue to the developers.
 - `SectorMapError` - An error was encountered in the sector map module.
 These errors can be:
   - `FailedToInsertSector` - Internal bounds violation with Sectors.
-If you encounter this error please report an issue as this is a programmer error.
+Please report an issue to the developers.
   - `FailedToInsertPartition` - Internal bounds violation with partitions.
-If you encounter this error please report an issue as this is a programmer error.
+Please report an issue to the developers.
 - `CouldNotActivateSector` - Failure during prove commit when trying to convert a previously pre-committed sector due to a programming error.
-Please report an issue if you receive this error.
+Please report an issue to the developers.
 - `CouldNotVerifySectorForPreCommit` - Failure during pre-commit due to the [commd](../glossary.md#commitment-of-data) calculation failing due to a programming error.
-Please report an issue if you receive this error.
+Please report an issue to the developers.
 - `SlashingFailed` - Slashing of funds fails due to a programmer error.
-Please report an issue if you receive this error.
+Please report an issue to the developers.
 - `ConversionError` - Due to a programmer error.
-Please report an issue if you receive this error.
+Please report an issue to the developers.

 ## Pallet constants